hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - Find all SCCs of a directed graph G:
     -       SCCs (G, Gr):
                 Run DFS(Gr):
-                for v ∈ V in reverse postorder: if v isn't visited:
+                for ν ∈ V in reverse postorder: if ν isn't visited:
-                        Explore(v, G): vertices found are first SCC Mark visited vertices as new SCC
+                        Explore(ν, G): vertices found are first SCC Mark visited vertices as new SCC
     - Time Complexity: O(|V| + |E|)
         - It's essentially DFS on Gr and then on G